ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 mitigated by periodically checking the DMARC Policy Records, if any, of [PSDs](#public-suffix-domain) above the Organizational Domain in the DNS tree and (for legacy [@!RFC7489] checking that appropriate PSL entries remain present).
-If a PSD publishes a DMARC Policy Record without the appropriate psd=y tag, Organizational Domain owners can add psd=n to their Organizational Domain's DMARC Policy Record so that the PSD's DMARC Policy Record will not be incorrectly interpreted to indicate that the PSD is the Organizational Domain.
+If a PSD publishes a DMARC Policy Record without the appropriate "psd=y" tag, Organizational Domain owners can add "psd=n" to their Organizational Domain's DMARC Policy Record so that the PSD's DMARC Policy Record will not be incorrectly interpreted to indicate that the PSD is the Organizational Domain.